International Sikh Youth Federation: Leadership

 Jasbir Singh Rode was the nephew of Bhindranwale and member of fundamentalist Sikh organisation Damdami Taksal.
 After Operation Bluestar while in Pakistan Rode used the Sikh shrines at Pakistan to make anti-India speeches and provoked the audience to attack the Indian diplomats who were present.
 Rode then arrived in the United Kingdom in August 1984.

 On 23 September 1984 the formation of International Sikh Youth Federation (ISYF) was announced by Harpal Singh and Jasbir Singh Rode.
 The group had a 51-member panel headed by Pargat Singh.
 But, by December 1984, Rode was expelled from the UK for publicly advocating violent methods in support of the Khalistan movement.

 Rode was arrested by Indian authorities in Manila while seeking asylum in a chase spanning Thailand and the Philippines.
 He was imprisoned for two years in India.
 Upon his release, he moderated, now advocating pursuing constitutional changes within Indian framework.
 This mode disappointed many of his followers and created a rift in the UK branches roughly along north/south lines: the northern branches known as ISYF (Rode) followed Rode's moderate stance while the southern branches instead followed Dr. Sohan Singh.

-The current leader of ISYF, Lakhbir Singh Rode, is sought for trial in India.
-He is wanted in cases of arms smuggling, conspiracy to attack government leaders in New Delhi and spreading religious hatred in Punjab.
-Per Indian sources, he is currently living in Lahore, Pakistan.
+The former leader of ISYF, Lakhbir Singh Rode, was sought for trial in India.
+He was wanted in cases of arms smuggling, conspiracy to attack government leaders in New Delhi, and spreading religious hatred in Punjab.
+As per Indian sources, he resided in Lahore, Pakistan after he had escaped to Pakistan due to his association with illegal activities in India while his family settled in Canada.
+He died of a heart attack in December 2023 in Pakistan's Lahore.